 Homemade kites take flight at the Zilker Park Kite Festival , vying for such titles as highest flying and most unusual.
 This March celebration began in the 1920s and features stunt demonstrations by a professional kite team, workshops and a mass launching.

-Musicians, independent filmmakers and technology entrepreneurs showcase their work at the South by Southwest (SXSW) festival.
+Musicians, independent filmmakers and technology entrepreneurs travel from all over the globe to showcase their work at the South by Southwest (SXSW) festival.
 The event attracts nearly 340,000 attendees in March with concerts, movie screenings, trade shows and seminars at venues throughout downtown Austin.
 By contrast, the Austin City Limits Music Festival takes place in one location and features more world-renowned bands.
-The festival spans 6 days over two weekends (Fri.-Sun.) in October and brings more than 225,000 rocking music lovers each year to Zilker Metropolitan Park .
+The festival spans 6 days over two weekends (Fri.-Sun.) in October and brings more than 225,000 rocking music lovers each year, which turns Zilker Metropolitan Park into a vacation destination.

 During the Statesman Capitol 10K in late April, more than 22,000 people participate in a 6.2-mile run/walk from Barton Springs Road to Riverside Drive.
 The event includes a timed run and a wheelchair race, while creatively costumed participants enter the Fun Run & Walk.

-More than 200,000 people enjoy arts and crafts displays, multicultural performances, plays and live music at the Old Pecan Street Spring Arts Festival .
+More than 200,000 people enjoy fun things to do such as enjoying arts and crafts displays, multicultural performances, plays and live music at the Old Pecan Street Spring Arts Festival .
 The May fair takes place on 6th Street, originally called Pecan Street when east-west streets were named after trees.

-Held at Fiesta Gardens, the Austin Chronicle Hot Sauce Festival provides an extra dose of heat amid sizzling August temperatures.
+Held at Fiesta Gardens, the Austin Chronicle Hot Sauce Festival provides an extra dose of heat amid sizzling August temperatures and spicy food from local restaurants.
 Along with celebrity chef judges, about 15,000 attendees decide the winners of this zesty contest.

 Aspiring directors and writers mingle with industry professionals at October's Austin Film Festival .
 Movie screenings, creative competitions and interactive panels focus on the importance of narrative storytelling in film and television.